-Biryani is a classic Indian mixed rice dish that is part of the Indian Mughlai culinary tradition, which traces its roots to central Asian cuisine and a rich fusion with Indian flavors and techniques.
+One of the crown jewels of Indian cuisine, is Biryani, a classic dish that is part of the Mughlai culinary tradition, with its origin in old Persia and a rich fusion with Indian flavors and techniques.
 It is prepared with layers of fluffy basmati rice and exquisitely spiced meat or chicken.

-Hyderabad, the city of my childhood, is justly famous for its biryani - an addictive delicious rice and meat/chicken dish.
-And Hyderabadi biryani is by far the most favored among the other regional versions.
+Hyderabad, the city of my childhood, is famous for its biryani, and by far the most favored among the other regional versions.
+It is not overloaded with spices and uses techniques that allow every ingredient to shine.

 - Pakki biryani - cooked meat or chicken is layered with parboiled rice and steamed together.